 So what do we know for sure?
 Well, we know that motherhood is hard AF.
 There are days when taking even 10-minutes for yourself to have a shower can be a challenge.
 Sleep has mostly been replaced by coffee (my BFF for life) and you just have to get comfortable with eating granola bars for most meals.
 Unfortunately, short sleep duration, something that so many of us experience as new parents, is shown to be connected to weight gain or retention.
 Another lifestyle factor is your diet related to the increased hunger you may experience while breastfeeding, as our bodies need more calories to meet this demand.
-Similar to a pregnancy diet, our energy needs are increased, but often (especially when we’ve been wading in diet culture for too long), we we tend to ignore the subtle hunger cues, and overeat.
+Similar to a pregnancy diet, our energy needs are increased, but often, we tend to ignore the subtle hunger cues, and overeat.
 It’s also common to let ourselves get so hungry we can’t help but go crazy the moment we do eat.
 Either scenario may have you eating beyond your modest enhanced calorie needs during breastfeeding.
 So in addition to three balanced meals, it’s important that you always plan out a few healthy snacks to avoid letting yourself get too ravenous in between meals.

-Alright, so I hope that I gave you enough information today to be confident and know that weight loss isn’t inevitable in the months postpartum, and that you’re not doing anything “wrong” if you’re breastfeeding and not losing weight.
-Breastfeeding is amazingly difficult work, and if you’ve chosen to take that on for your baby, just know that it’s a selfless act and like pregnancy, is yet another phase for your bad ass body.
+I hope that I gave you enough information today to be confident and know that weight loss isn’t inevitable in the months postpartum.
+Also you’re not doing anything “wrong” if you’re breastfeeding and not losing weight.
+Breastfeeding is amazingly difficult work.
+If you’ve chosen to take that on for your baby, just know that it’s a selfless act and like pregnancy, is yet another phase for your bad ass body.
 Whether or not you lose weight should not be the reason you breastfeed or ween.
 Just trust that your body is doing exactly what it needs to do to nourish your baby best.